National Kitchen & Bath Association: Kitchen & Bath Industry Show (KBIS)

 In 1964, the American Institute of Kitchen Dealers (now NKBA) launched its first Kitchen Show and drew approximately 24 exhibitors and 250 attendees.
 In 1981, the AIKD Kitchen Show changed its name to the Kitchen & Bath Industry Show (KBIS).
 That show, initially a very small gathering, has grown to be the centerpiece of North America's Kitchen and Bath industry.
 Since 2014, the show has been held in conjunction with the International Builders' Show (IBS), sponsored by the National Association of Home Builders (NAHB).
 Other construction-related trade shows are held at the same time, and the coordinated events are called Design & Construction Week.
+In 2025, the National Kitchen & Bath Association held their largest show as of yet, with over 43,000 attendees and nearly 700 exhibitors.

 Research

 In August 2016, the Association published its study, "Size of Kitchens in New U.S. Single Family Homes" that found the average kitchen in newly built single-family homes is 161 square feet, or just under 13 feet by 13 feet.

 In January 2017, the NKBA released its "Estimated Market Value for the Kitchen and Bath Remodeling and New Residential Construction Markets" report that found that the $134 billion industry is segmented into a kitchen and bath remodel and replacement market of $85 billion for existing homes, and a similar market for new homes of $48.6 billion.

 That same month the Association released a member survey "2017 Kitchen & Bath Design Trends Report" that highlighted the year's popular trends.

+In March 2026, the NKBA released their research on how "Key Demographic Factors Will Drive K&B Remodeling Growth in 2026" that included insights into specific demographic factors that will impact kitchen and bath remodeling.

-Training of skilled labor
+Training of Skilled Labor

 In January 2017, the NKBA launched its "Trade UP" initiative to encourage students to seek careers in the design, construction, and manufacturing fields.

+In early 2026, The NKBA launched its student mentor program which allowed for mentors and mentees to be matched through a questionnaire.